 Are you interested in: Communicating with over half the world's population?
 Then, Mandarin is for you!
 China is an established world power and many businesses are looking to deal with China, so having a grasp of the language would make you highly employable.
-Hautlieu are partnered with Bayi school in Beijing.
-We have an annual visit from Bayi students as well as a cultural visit to China each year which includes a visit to Bayi.
+Hautlieu are partnered with Bayi school in Beijing and regularly welcome Bayi students to Hautlieu as well as cultural visits to China which includes a visit to Bayi.
 Imagine being able to chat to your new friends in Mandarin!

-Head of subject: M lrs Kelleher
+Head of subject: Mrs Kelleher

 Exam board: HSK

-Entry requirement is:

-None

-HSK stands for Hànyŭ (Chinese) Shuǐpíng (level) Kǎoshì (test), which is the most important Chinese proficiency test in use today.
+HSK stands for Hànyǔ (Chinese) Shuǐpíng (level) Kǎoshì (test), which is the most important Chinese proficiency test in use today.